techstartucalgary/Docs/open-sourcing-like-a-pro/src/README.md

 When I was first introduced to GitHub,
 I had no idea what it was or what it could do.
 Between you and me,
-I created the account because I was required to do so by my previous company.
+I created the account because I was required to do so by my university.

 For the longest time as a beginner
 I did nothing with my account.